ljishen/nvme-env/docker/qemu-nvme/README.md

 # Prototype Environment for NVMe

-The NVMe device emulation code works on QEMU.
+The NVMe device emulation code includes a LightNVM subsystem which works on QEMU.

 NVMe devices and namespaces information
 ```bash